tongvantruong/movie-list/README.md

 ## TODO

 - Collapse side bar.
-Click or hover on it wil expand.
+Click or hover on it will expand.
 Show only icons when collapsed
 - Set timeout for API using Promise.race, e2e test
 - Show retry button when error in Api, e2e test
-- Allow navigate items of the list by usinf key up/down
+- Allow navigate items of the list by using key up/down

 ## Project Setup